Photo by Pexels

 Think about how the weather can affect your pet on your trip.
 If it’s very hot, you’ll need to provide your pet with a safe place indoors with plenty of water.
 Car or airplane travel on hot days can increase your pet’s risk of heat stroke, so make sure you keep your pet cool and well-hydrated.
 Extremely cold environments can cause similar dangers.
 As with very hot environments, make sure your pet has a climate-controlled space indoors.

 Tropical areas or areas that experience a lot of rain have other risks you should address before you travel: namely, fleas, ticks, and heartworms.
 Make sure your pet is treated with a flea and tick treatment before you go, and if your pet isn’t taking heartworm pills already, start them right away just in case your cat or dog drinks standing water from a puddle or old container during your travels.

 No matter how many precautions you take, your pet may get sick while you’re traveling.
 New foods, a different water supply, or the stress caused by all the travel can lead to its immune system being affected.
 To save yourself from the additional burden of having to find a vet during an emergency, source one or two vets before you leave on your trip.

 Ask your home vet for a referral or search online.
+It is always a good idea to check for workers compensation attorney in CA at http://www.workerscompensationlawyerssandiego.com/ site.
 Call the veterinary office ahead of time and introduce yourself.
 The vet where you’re traveling may even provide you with other travel safety tips and the contact information of the local 24-hour emergency vet service just in case anything goes wrong after hours.